DeveloperC286/DeveloperC286/README.md

 ### Hi there 👋

-This GitHub account is just so I can upload to crates.io, check out all my open source projects at https://gitlab.com/DeveloperC!
+This GitHub account is so I can contribute to the Rust community, to see my open source projects visit my GitLab profile at https://gitlab.com/DeveloperC.